Bringing a Systems Approach to Health

 - Farrell, D., E. Jensen, B. Kocher, N. Lovegrove, F. Melhem, L. Mendonca, and B. Parish.
 2008.
 Accounting for the cost of US health care: A new look at why Americans spend more.
 Washington, DC: McKinsey Global Institute.

-- IOM and NAE (National Academy of Engineering).
+- Institute of Medicine and National Academy of Engineering.
 2011.
-Engineering a learning healthcare system a look at the future: Workshop summary, Learning health system series.
-Washington, DC: National Academies Press. https://doi.org/10.17226/12213.
+Engineering a Learning Healthcare System: A Look at the Future: Workshop Summary.
+Washington, DC: The National Academies Press. https://doi.org/10.17226/12213.